urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 ```

 A backtick at the beginning is an irregular syntax meaning "prepend with null",
-so for example in the dojo:
+so for example, in the dojo:

 ```
 > `50